 So how did the word lucifer get associated with Satan?
 With so many people actively using the word today, be they Freemasons, occultists, authors, screenwriters, preachers and the superstitious, surely the Bible, God’s holy Word, must teach us about lucifer?

-John Wycliffe is credited with hand printing the first complete translation of the Bible into English in 1382, presenting a literal English translation of the Latin Vulgate (being, itself, a translation).
-His Bible contained the following:
+John Wycliffe is credited with hand printing the first complete translation of the Bible into English in 1382.
+That was not all that long ago.
+He presenting a literal English translation of the Latin Vulgate (being, itself, a translation).
+His Bible included the following text, from a passage in Isaiah:

 O!
 Lucifer, who risedest up early, how thou hast fallen down from heaven… Isaiah 14:12